dmitrii-vikotorovich/cse15l-lab-reports/labReport1.md

 3. `cd wavelet` - changed the current directory to be `wavelet`.
 4. `ls wavelet` - listed the .class and .java files in the directory; then I compiled and ran Server.java (there was no main method in Server.java, so the output was an error).
 5. `cat Server.java` - simply printed the text of the file Server.java (a part of it can be seen in the screenshot).

 *I caused some of the commands to print errors*, for example: `cat wavelet`caused the system to output **"wavelet is a directory"**, and you are supposed to use cat to obtain the text contents of certain files and not directories.
 ## Conclusion
-Now you know how to setup VSCode, gitBash, remotely connect to a server and utilize commands.
+Now you know how to setup [VSCode](https://code.visualstudio.com/), [Git Bash](https://gitforwindows.org/), remotely connect to a server and utilize commands.
 Make sure to test out those and many other ones that you will be taught during the quarter!
 And don't forget to press `Ctrl+D` or type `exit` in the terminal to break the connection!